JeffCoster/merge/express.md

 ```

-> Steps to use Merger in Express, as in example above
+> Code steps: to use Merger in Express, as in the example code above
->- import express and merger as shown above
+>- import express and merger
 >- set your views directory
 >- register "merger" as the view engine
 >- add routes, registering the url pattern
 >- within each route, call res.render with parameters:
->-- 1. path to the json file, with .merger extension, that has mapping for this view
+>> 1. path to the json file, having .merger file extension, containing mapping for this view
->-- 2. options object, first object being the dataSources object (content) for the view
+>> 2. options object, first object being the dataSources object (content) for the view
->-- 3. options object, second object being your (optional) custom functions
+>> 3. options object, second object being your (optional) custom functions

-> Note: dataSources object (content) will often be formed via middleware
+> Note: dataSources object (content) will often be formed via service calls, not shown